LikeStrangersDo/Gongda_Python_summary/README.md

 6. More advanced Python knowledge

 ## Tutorials
 My notes here are more like cheatsheets for you to quickly find references or exsiting solutions to some problems in handling surface data, satellite observations, and GEOS-Chem model outputs.
-Besides these, I recommend the tutorials below, you may find them more helpful than my notes as they display the codes and results together.
-For a GEOS-Chem user, I particularly recommend the GEOS-Chem Python tutorial by Jiawei Zhuang.
-It uses examples from everyday GEOS-Chem analysis, and gets you working with Python immediately.
+For learning Python, I recommend the tutorials below.
+You may find them more helpful than my notes, as they provide datasets with the codes, so you can actually run the codes and see the results of each step.
+For GEOS-Chem users, I particularly recommend the [GEOS-Chem Python tutorial](https://github.com/geoschem/GEOSChem-python-tutorial) by Jiawei Zhuang.
+It gets you working with Python immediately.

 0. Python Data Science Handbook: https://jakevdp.github.io/PythonDataScienceHandbook/
 1. IPython Cookbook: https://ipython-books.github.io/